l-panther/car-repair/README.md

 Description
 -----------

-This is my interpretation of an existing website found at: http://mobilecarbodyrepair.co/ This website provides information about the services, work completed and contact details for Mobile Car Body Repair Specialist.
+This website provides information about the services, work completed and contact details for Mobile Car Body Repair Specialist.

 Installation